jkphl/micrometa/README.md

 Notice that all property names have been converted to [lowerCamelCase](http://en.wikipedia.org/wiki/CamelCase) writing (e.g. `givenName` for the "<i>given-name</i>" property in the original `h-card` markup).

 Also, remember that all nested item properties are value lists themselves.
 When you use the bare property name with any of these nested item properties, **only the first element of the property's value list** will be returned.
-If you want to retrieve the **complete property list, simply append an "s" to the property name**:
+If you want to retrieve the **complete property list**, simply **append an "s" to the property name**:

 ```php
 $allPhotos			= $item->photos;
 ```

-For Microformat 2 items (exclusively) there exist some [additional convenience methods](#accessing-nested-items---properties) for accessing properties and nested items.
+For Microformat 2 items (exclusively) there exist some [additional convenience methods](#accessing-nested-items--properties) for accessing properties and nested items.
 If a requested property doesn't exist at all, `NULL` is returned.

 #### Finding the first defined property